localstack-samples/localstack-pro-samples/reproducible-ml/README.md

-# LocalStack Demo: Train, save and evaluate a sklearn machine learning model
+# LocalStack Demo: Train, save and evaluate a scikit-learn machine learning model

 In this tutorial, we will train a simple machine-learning model that recognizes handwritten digits on an image.
 We will use the following services: